wp-plugins/export-posts/readme.txt

 == Changelog ==

+= 1.2 =
+Added license and copyright information
+Added code to integrate with print-tags plugin
+Added word count and column inches to bottom of post (requires column-inches plugin)

 = 1.1.1 =
-* Fixed ampersands in XML export
+Fixed ampersands in XML export
-* Added number of posts to display in settings page and export page
+Added number of posts to display in settings page and export page

 = 1.0.1 =
-* Code cleanup
+Code cleanup
-* New post selection interface
+New post selection interface
-* Export formats
+Export formats

 = 1.0 =
-* Initial version
+Initial version

 == Frequently Asked Questions ==